Skip to main content

 Q. Can I breastfeed?

-A. Typically, yes but you may not produce enough milk requiring supplementation with formula.
-Some may not be able to breastfeed at all.
+A. Typically, yes, but you may not produce enough milk requiring supplementation with formula.
+Some may not be able to perform breast feeding at all.

-A. This is a complication of any breast procedure.
-More often, especially with reductions, you may be more sensitive in the initial healing period.
+A. This is a complication of any breast procedure like breast augmentation.
+More often, especially with breast reduction, you may have more breast sensation in the initial few weeks of your healing period following your breast surgery.
+Mild pain medication may be needed to increase your comfort level.

-A. Generally, 10-15 years but that does not mean that you must exchange your implants at that time.
-It really depends on if you are having any complications or symptoms from the implants or your breast shape has changed.
-Typically, this occurs since we age significantly during this time so many of us will need a lift.
+A. Generally, 10-15 years but that does not mean that you must exchange your breast implants at that time.
+It really depends on if you are having any complications or symptoms from the breast implantation or if your breast shape has changed.
+Typically, this occurs since we age significantly during this time so many of us will need an additional breast lift surgery.

-Q. Can my breasts say high and tight after the surgery?
+Q. Can my breasts stay high and tight after the breast surgery?

 Contact Our Office Today!

 This is a good start for now.
-Have any other questions?
+Have any other questions about your desired results?
 Ask us!

 Skip to content